+NOFO.
+Dedicated HMIS projects and supportive service only for centralized or coordinated assessment system (SSO-CE) projects will automatically receive 10 points.

+d.
+Renewal and Replacement YHDP, CoC Planning, and UFA Costs Projects.
+As previously stated, YHDP renewal, YHDP replacement, CoC Planning, and UFA Costs projects are not ranked; therefore, these project applications will not be included in Tier 1 or Tier 2.
+CoCs may only submit one project application for CoC planning costs and, if applicable, one project application for UFA Costs.
+The project applicant for CoC planning and UFA Costs must be the Collaborative Applicant that is listed on the CoC Applicant Profile in e-snaps.

-- e.
+e.
 DV Bonus.
-For new projects the CoC indicates it would like considered as part of the DV Bonus, HUD will award a point value to each project application combining both the CoC Application score and responses to the domestic violence bonus specific questions in the CoC Application using the following 100-point scale: - (1) Rapid Rehousing and Joint TH and PH-RRH component projects: - (a) CoC Score.
-Up to 50 points in direct proportion to the score received on the CoC Application. - (b) Need for the Project.
-Up to 25 points based on the extent the CoC quantifies the need for the project in its portfolio, the extent of need, and how the project will fill that gap. - (c) Quality of the Project Applicant.
-Up to 25 points based on the previous performance of the applicant in serving survivors of domestic violence, dating violence, sexual assault, or stalking, and their ability to house survivors and meet safety outcomes.
+For new projects the CoC indicates it would like considered as part of the DV Bonus, HUD will award a point value to each project application combining both the CoC Application score and responses to the domestic violence bonus specific questions in the CoC Application using the following 100-point scale:

+(1) Rapid Rehousing (RRH), and joint transitional housing and permanent housing-rapid rehousing (Joint TH/PH-RRH) component projects:

+(a) CoC Score.
+Up to 50 points in direct proportion to the score received on the CoC Application.

+(b) CoC Collaboration with Victim Service Providers.
+Up to 10 points in direct proportion to the score received on the following rating factors in the CoC application: Section VII.B.1.e, Section VII.B.2.c, and Section VII.B.3.b.

+(c) Need for the Project.
+Up to 10 points based on the extent the CoC quantifies the need for the project in its portfolio, the extent of need, and how the project will fill that gap.

+(d) Quality of the Project Applicant Experience.
+Up to 15 points based on the previous performance of the applicant in serving survivors of domestic violence, dating violence, sexual assault, or stalking, and their ability to house survivors and meet safety outcomes.

+(e) Demonstration of inclusion of victim-centered practices.
+Up to 8 points based on the quality of the project's plan to address the housing and safety needs of survivors by adopting victim-centered practices (e.g., Housing First, Trauma-Informed Care, Confidentiality) in operating their project.
+Full points will be awarded to project applicants that can demonstrate they are already adopting victim-centered practices.

+(f) Demonstration of plan to include survivors with lived expertise.
+Up to 7 points based on the project's ability to demonstrate its plan to involve survivors in policy and program development throughout the project's operation.

-Rapid Rehousing and Joint TH and PH-RRH component projects must follow a housing-first approach.
+RRH and Joint TH/PH-RRH component projects must follow a housing-first approach.

-- (2) SSO Projects for Coordinated Entry to implement policies, procedures, and practices that equip the CoC's coordinated entry to better meet the needs of people experiencing homelessness who are survivors of domestic violence, dating violence, sexual assault, or stalking (e.g., to implement policies and procedures that are trauma-informed, client-centered or to better coordinate referrals between the CoC's coordinated entry and the victim service providers coordinated entry system where they are different): - (a) CoC Score.
-Up to 50 points in direct proportion to the score received on the CoC Application. - (b) Need for the Project.
-Up to 50 points based on the extent to which the CoC demonstrates the need for a coordinated entry system that better meets the needs of survivors of domestic violence, dating violence, sexual assault, or stalking, and how the project will fill this need.
+(2) SSO-CE to implement policies, procedures, and practices that equip the CoC's coordinated entry to better meet the needs of people experiencing homelessness who are survivors of domestic violence, dating violence, sexual assault, or stalking (e.g., to implement policies and procedures that are trauma-informed, client-centered or to better coordinate referrals between the CoC's coordinated entry and the victim service providers coordinated entry system where they are different):

+(a) CoC Score.
+Up to 50 points in direct proportion to the score received on the CoC Application.